kulo/head-north/apps/api/src/adapters/README.md

 **Consider creating your own adapter if:**

-- You use different issue types (e.g., only "Story" instead of "Roadmap Item" + "Release Item")
+- You use different issue types (e.g., only "Story" instead of "Roadmap Item" + "Cycle Item")
 - Your metadata is stored differently (e.g., in components instead of labels)
 - You have custom fields with different names or structures
 - You need complex data relationships or transformations